simarad1525/simarad1525/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact:
 I started writing articles in my Bachelor.
 During my bachelor I wrote 5 articles and I had my presentation in Singapor.
 I finished my PhD research in 3 years.
 During this period, I visited 8 countries, lived in 3 provinces in Canada, visisted 8 provinces in Canada and worked in 4 places as an intern.
+During one of the internsips, I worked with Yoshua Bengio in Mila lab.
+- :star2: What I can Help you with: Reach out for consulting on your ML/DL projects and coaching!
 -->